ravindra887/youtube-doodle-remover/README.md

 **Installation:**

-1. **Download the ZIP file:** Click on the "Releases" tab to the right and download the latest release.
+1. **Download the ZIP file:** [Download the latest release](https://github.com/ravindra887/youtube-doodle-remover/releases/tag/v1.0.0).
 2. **Extract the ZIP file:** Extract the downloaded ZIP file to your local machine.
 3. **Open Chrome extensions:** Navigate to `chrome://extensions/` in your Chrome browser.
 4. **Enable "Developer mode":** Toggle on "Developer mode" in the top right corner.